scorpido74/azure-docs.nl-nl/articles/dns/dns-operations-dnszones-portal.md

 ---
-title: DNS-zones in Azure DNS - Azure-portal beheren | Microsoft Docs
+title: Manage DNS zones in Azure DNS - Azure portal | Microsoft Docs
-description: U kunt DNS-zones met behulp van de Azure-portal beheren.
-In dit artikel wordt beschreven hoe u bijwerken, verwijderen en het maken van DNS-zones in Azure DNS
+description: You can manage DNS zones using the Azure portal.
+This article describes how to update, delete and create DNS zones on Azure DNS
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.service: dns
 ms.devlang: na